aeliant/QFileEncryptionBundle/Resources/doc/index.md

 For now, only one engine is supported:
   * [ORM](http://www.doctrine-project.org/projects/orm.html)

 More support will come as soon as possible.
-You have one more thing to configure in the main config.yml file:
+You can noww configure your configuration file ans specify these following options:

     # app/config/config.yml
+    {...}
     q_file_encryption:
         # Default GPG directory (default: ~/.gnupg)
         gnupg_home: /path/to/.gnupg

-This directory will be used to store key pairs for each users and use them later to encrypt/decrypt files for the given user.
+The `gnupg_home` directory will be used to store key pairs for each users and use them later to encrypt/decrypt files for the given user.

+Finally, make sure that your application has at least validations enabled (you can add annotation validation if you want)

+    # app/config/config.yml
+    {...}
+    framework:
+        validation:    { enabled: true }
+        # to enable validation with annotation:
+        # validation:   { enabled: true, enable_annotations: true }

 Step 5: Usage
 -------------